Nesta says hello to snowcat, Susan Michael Barrett, photographer

-Dad loves you?” was preparation.
-I sat on the rocking chair in the backyard at
+I sat in the rocking chair in the backyard at

-Starr’s House while Brennyn skipped a circle, hopped over a rock, smiled
+Starr’s House while Brennyn skipped a circle, hopped over a rock, and smiled

-broadly and replied, “Because he died and now he’s in my heart."
+broadly before stopping in front of me to reply, “Because he died and now he’s in my heart."

 face peeked out from the cover.
-The children took turns looking at her.
+The children took turns appreciating her.

 “Carly, you were a nice pet.”